TashiSoldin/EEE3097S-Project/README.md

 - A second progress report: that outlines the practical experimentation for the project and includes: an IMU module, experiment setup, results and acceptance test procedures.
     - Code: includes the C scripts used in the practical hardware implementation of the project.
     - Excel Speadsheets: inlcuding the results of the IMU validation tests and IMU comparison included in the IMU module.
+- A final report: that contains the final handin for this course.
+    -Code: includes the entire code base for the project to work in a "testing state".
+This testing state is what was used to generate the final results for the compression and encryption tests.

 ## Required Hardware
 To get started working on this project, the following hardware is required: